pywbem/pywbemtools/docs/pywbemcli/commands.rst

 either EnumerateInstances or EnumerateInstanceNames may be executed when pywbem is called.

+Valid output formats in both cases are :term:`CIM object output formats` or :term:`Table output formats`.

+The table view displays a single instance per row and a column for each property in the instance.
+If the table display of instances includes instances from multiple classes, a column is added to the table with the classname.
+If the request covers multiple namespaces, a column is added defining the namespace in which each instance resides.

 The command options are:

 *  ``--local-only`` / ``--lo`` - option that allows showing only local properties